lightly-ai/lightly/docs/source/getting_started/active_learning.rst

 The differ in the number of class confidences they take into account.

 - **uncertainty_least_confidence**:
     This score is 1 - the highest confidence prediction.
-It is high when the confidence about the most probable class is low.
+It is high (close to `1.0`) when the confidence about the most probable class is low.

 - **uncertainty_margin**
     This score is 1 - the margin between the highest confidence and second highest confidence prediction.
-It is high when the model cannot decide between the two most probable classes.
+It is high (close to `1.0`) when the model cannot decide between the two most probable classes.

 - **uncertainty_entropy**
     This scorer computes the entropy of the prediction.
 The confidences for all classes are considered to compute the entropy of a sample.
+    It is high (close to `1.0`) when the model cannot decide between the all classes.

 For more information about how to use the classification scorer have a look here:
 :py:class:`lightly.active_learning.scorers.classification.ScorerClassification`